ysdn2019/Graduates-List/graduates/melosha-ratnasingham.md

 ---
 path: /work/bee-museum-of-canada-identity
 graduate: Melosha Ratnasingham
-mainimg: /assets/work/Ratnasingham_Melosha_project1_web_main.png
+cover: /assets/work/Ratnasingham_Melosha_project1_web_main.png
-thumbnailimg: /assets/work/Ratnasingham_Melosha_project1_web_thumbnail.png
+thumbnail: /assets/work/Ratnasingham_Melosha_project1_web_thumbnail.png
 title: Bee Museum of Canada Identity
 groupmembers:
-fields: Branding, Book Design, Print
+category: Branding, Book Design, Print
 mediumdimensions:
 description: The Bee Museum of Canada celebrates the liveliness of bees while striving to educate the public on their importance and support their population re-growth.
 The brand reflects the institution's values and embodies a timeless look inspired by Swiss design using flat graphics and abstract notions to create a dynamic identity.
 digitallink: